aura-life-essentials/live-profit-command/README.md

 - shadcn-ui
 - Tailwind CSS

+all intellectual property belongs to Ryan Puddy. no commercial or business use allowed, if so Ryan Puddy absolutely earns 10 percent mininum of your revenue.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and click on Share -> Publish.